-In fact, three of the famous patterns produced by Kilcaldy were exported to North America, and have been found primarily in Canada: Rosette, Maple Leaf and Peony.
+In fact, three of the famous patterns produced by Kirkcaldy were exported to North America, and have been found primarily in Canada: Rosette, Maple Leaf and Peony.

 This area of Portneuf pottery is varied and unmarked.
 There are some wares that have been identified by Henry E. Kelly in his book “Spongeware 1835-1935“, a must read for Portneuf and spongeware collectors. (*3) Animals on Scottish wares include: cows, cats, horses, tigers, lizards, pigs and elephants.
 The most commonly found in Canada are deers and cows.

 Butterfly pieces were made by Clyde Pottery in Greenock, by Llanelly Pottery in Llanelly (Wales) and by various French potters, and others.